dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

     *   Searching is case-insensitive.

+    *   The Latin-1 character set is supported.

-    *   For project names, the Latin-1 character set and the Ä, ä, Ö, ö, ẞ, Ü, ü characters are supported; however, diacritical marks are ignored.
+    *   For project names, the Ä, ä, Ö, ö, ẞ, Ü, ü characters are also supported;

-    *   For member names, only the Latin-1 character set is supported.
+        however, diacritical marks are ignored.

     *   The maximum number of characters is 254.